dankeyy/dankeyy.github.io/_posts/2021-01-29-next-gen-generators.md

     # post yield
     def __exit__():
-        """ the implementation for this function kinda has to be somewhat convoluted and handle various edge cases. so we'll just implement the very bare bones"""
+        """ the implementation for this function kinda has to be somewhat convoluted and handle various edge cases. so we'll just skip it for now"""

 ```
 Afterwards we just need a function that'll wrap the class, conveniently with `functools.wraps`, simply as-